 There are some key differences in writing for the web and writing for print.
-This session prompts you to adapt your style to the media you are writing for.
+Take this training session and learn how to adapt your style to the media you are writing for.

 Your writing for the web / SEO training course was really useful.
 I've been putting what I learned into practice since the course, and I'm sure that focusing on my to-do list points is helping my writing - especially when thinking about search.
 Thanks again, I look forward to seeing you on another course soon.